kimchitsigai/Articles-and-Tutorials/asterisk_install.md

 	date

 To change your CentOS server's timezone, you need to create a symbolic link from a zone file in `/usr/share/zoneinfo/` to `/etc/localtime`.
-In doing so, you first need to find the zone file for your timezone (see the examples below for common possibilities):
+To do so, you first need to find the zone file for your timezone (see the examples below for common possibilities):

-#### Universal Coordinated Time:

-	ln -sf /usr/share/zoneinfo/UTC /etc/localtime

 #### Eastern Standard Time: